 - Build habits that help children cope as they get older

-At Ascend Autism, we advise parents and families on what their next course of action should be.
+At Ascend Autism, we advise parents and families on their next course of action.
 We develop a comprehensive plan zeroing in on each child’s unique needs.
 For instance, a child may have behavioral issues and need the help of a specific preschool program, or a child might need occupational therapy for sensory issues or language delays.
-This holistic approach sets up children for success with our early intervention for autism program for children.
+This holistic approach sets up children for success with our autism therapy programs for children.

 Can Early Intervention Cure Autism?